NathanDav/UOOutlands-1/README.md

 | Script | Purpose|
 | ------------- | ------------- |
+| :hammer:  | Society Crafters!
+Wow did we not add these until just now?
+Well I have Blacksmithing done, working on the rest  (Crafting/Society*.txt)
 | :mag:  | Vendor mall searcher!
 Yah!
 This is a fun one I just wrote.
 Saves time looking for those special items at big vendor malls.
 Enjoy and I do appreciate constructive feedback. [here](Utility/VendorMall.txt)
 | :snake:  | Just finished a poison training macro that uses Storage Shelves ~ at Skills/Poisoning_Shelf (55-120).txt
 | :ship: | Made my pirate scripts free!
 I want everyone to enjoy the ocean as much as I do - get out there and come say hi! in the \Ships folder |